SongtaoLiu0823/SongtaoLiu0823.github.io/README.md

 Email: skl5761@psu.edu

 Hi, this is Songtao.
 I'm currently a fourth-year Ph.D. candidate advised by [Prof. Peng Liu](https://s2.ist.psu.edu/pliu/) at Penn State.
 I obtained my B.S. from Fudan University.
+I have interned at Tencent AI Lab and Amazon.

-My research focuses on machine learning, generative modeling, and large language models.
-I intern/interned at Tencent AI Lab and Amazon.
+My research focuses on efficient machine learning and generative modeling, with an emphasis on developing algorithms that reduce training/inference costs and solve diverse problems across domains such as language and science.

 ## Selected Publications and Preprints